Quirly/Projects_Udacity_Web_Development_Frontend_TravelApp/travelapp/README.md

 # Travel Web App (HTML/CSS/JavaScript/Node/Webpack)

-## Front End Web Developer Nanodegree Program: CAPSTONE Project: Build a Travel App
+## Front End Web Developer Nanodegree Program CAPSTONE Project: Build a Travel App

 This app was developed within Udacity's Front End Web Developer Nanodegree program as a final project.
 You can type in a city, start and end date and will get back the weather forecast on a day-to-day basis for the time you are traveling.